 True smart home management requires accurate IoT fingerprinting to correctly identify all the devices connected in a home.
 Once you’ve got that clear picture, Artificial Intelligence is useful for rapidly profiling each device – regardless of manufacturer or model – and establish a broad picture of “normal” traffic patterns.
 This data enables swift identification and blocking of any activity that deviates from the norm.

 For each solution under consideration, check how accurately it differentiates a CCTV camera from a smart fridge.
 Then confirm if it can automatically block the camera from contacting inappropriate websites or stop the fridge from communicating with other devices in the home.

 Finally, with up to 79% of consumers admitting to fears about data security in their smart home, it’s important to know whether any system you evaluate can quarantine devices to prevent personal data from leaving the network in the event of a breach.
 And consider privacy implications carefully.
 Will your subscribers like the content of their emails being examined by Deep Packet Inspection techniques?

 Four more key evaluation questions for smart home management systems

 You can read more on the other topics to consider in your smart home security procurement process in my upcoming blogs.
-You can already sign up here to stay up to date.
 They range from IoT Fingerprinting and hardware considerations to open standards and feature set.
 And there’s more information here on how Irdeto’s smart home management solution, Trusted Home, meets these challenges.

 Bengt Jonsson | SVP Sales